Dardania (Roman province): Cities and towns

 The main centres of Roman Dardania were Scupi (Skopje), Naissus (Niš) and Ulpiana (Lipjan).
-At the time of Moesia Superior, the towns in Dardania included Scupi, Naissus, Ulpiana, Therranda, Vicianum, Vindenis, Velanis, Dardapara, Quemedava, Diocletiana, Sintia, Meria and Damastion.
+At the time of Moesia Superior, the towns in Dardania included Naissus, Scupi, Ulpiana, Therranda, Vicianum, Vindenis, Velanis, Dardapara, Quemedava, Diocletiana, Sintia, Meria and Damastion.
+Justiniana Prima and Tauresium were also included at the time of Justinian.

-The Romans occupied Naissos (Naissus) in the period of the "Dardanian War" (75–73 BC), and set up a legionary camp.
-The city (called refugia and vici in pre-Roman relation), because of its strategic position (Thracians were based to the south) developed as an important garrison and market town of Moesia Superior.
+The Romans occupied Naissos (Naissus) during the "Dardanian War" (75–73 BC) and set up a legionary camp.
+The city (called refugia and vici in pre-Roman relation), because of its strategic position (Thracians were based to the south), developed as an important garrison and market town of Moesia Superior.
 The Romans also founded a mining town named municipium Dardanicum.

 Aftermath

 Provinces in the Balkans in the 6th century.

 The area remained part of the Eastern Roman, Byzantine Empire, after the Eastern–Western Roman split in the 5th century.
 Procopius (500–560) used the old Roman provinces to describe the geography of the Balkans.
 According to Buildings of Justinian IV, there were 8 new and 61 restored fortifications in Dardania.
 Dardania was a region in which Justinian's restoration process was predominant.
-In 518 an earthquake devastated Dardania, followed by famine that killed much of the population and weakened the Empire's defences.
+In 518, an earthquake devastated Dardania, followed by famine that killed much of the population and weakened the Empire's defences.
 According to Florin Curta, a small number of Slavs (Sclaveni and Antes) migrated to the Balkans in the 6th century.